Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-7_Power-of-Empathy_Marshall-Rosenberg_transcript.md

 See, I asked him what his needs were.
 He's like many people, they don't really know how to say their needs, but they're quite skilled at saying what's wrong with other people for not meeting their needs.

-I could see that neither of them had the skills yet that nonviolent communication provides us with skills for clearly expressing our needs without criticizing the other person.
-So **then I used nonviolent communication in a mediation sense by translating each of their judgments into their needs**.
+I could see that neither of them had the skills yet that **Nonviolent Communication provides us with skills for clearly expressing our needs without criticizing the other person**.
+Then I used Nonviolent Communication in a mediation sense by translating each of their judgments into their needs.

 Having heard the husband say that his wife was totally irresponsible about money.
 I said, it sounds to me, sir, as though you're really scared about how she has handled money at times in the past, and you have a need to protect the family economically.
 Is that what your need is?